redux-offline/redux-offline/docs/api/config.md

 Store enhancer that loads persisted state.

 Redux Offline uses the default implementation from [Redux Persist v4](https://github.com/rt2zz/redux-persist/tree/v4).
-It is not suggested that you replace this function.
+It is not recommended that you replace this function.

 ## persistCallback